Table of Contents

 So what’s the deal with worker bees?
-Unfortunately, their stingers are barbed.
+Unfortunately for them, their stingers are barbed.
 An inserted stinger is difficult to remove from the tissue into which it is embedded.
 So as the worker bee pulls away, it ends up leaving behind the stinger and part of its abdomen.
-This results in an abdominal rupture that kills the bee almost instantly.
+This results in an abdominal rupture that kills the bee rather quickly.

 Bee Lifespan Without Food

 Given that a honeybee’s natural lifespan is so short compared to humans, it stands to reason that bees cannot survive very long without food.
 But how long does it take for a bee to starve to death?
 Not very long.